turingschool/backend-curriculum-site/module1/syllabus.md

 ## Attendance

 Attendance is required at 90% or above to pass Module 1.
-Attendance will be counted at all scheduled activities from 9:00 am to 4:00 pm .
+Attendance will be counted at all scheduled activities from 9:00 am to 4:00 pm.
 Per the Student Course Catalog, tardiness will be counted as absence.